opengrowingalliance/.github/profile/README.md

 ---

-*This manifesto represents the guiding vision of the Open Growing System Protocol.
+*This manifesto represents the guiding vision of the Open Growing Protocol.
 The technical specifications, while essential, are simply tools to realize this broader vision of a solarpunk future where growing technology empowers rather than exploits, connects rather than divides, and regenerates rather than depletes.*